minotar/ansible/README.md

   * Will then respect given headers and consequently cache at the edge for 7200 seconds
   * They will respond to every request with a Cache-Control header with 7200 seconds and an Expires header for that much in the future.

-With caching rules we (Pro plan?) can tell CloudFlare to only cache at the edge for 3600 seconds (1 hour) instead.
+With the CloudFlare Pro Plan it's possible to tell them to only cache at the edge for 3600 seconds (1 hour) instead.

 ## Other Stuff